rsleiberin/kami/llm/chat_gpt_llm/README.md

 ### For AIs
 - Validate and log all interactions with the ChatGPT LLM.
 - Abide by the specific directory structure and design guidelines, emphasizing asynchronous task operations.

-## Flow
-1. User inputs a query or command.
-2. The `ChatGPTAssistant` class processes the input, fetching the relevant context if necessary.
-3. The input, along with the context, is sent to the OpenAI API.
-4. The ChatGPT model generates a response based on the input and context.
-5. The response is processed, potentially invoking certain functions or actions.
-6. The processed response is presented back to the user.
-7. Steps 1-6 repeat until the user exits the interaction or an error occurs.